zeynepduygutekler/zeynepduygutekler.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a postdoctoral reseacher at the [Energy Demand Observatory and Laboratory (EDOL)](https://edol.uk/) within the Department of Engineering Science at the **University of Oxford.**
+I am currently a postdoctoral reseacher at the [Energy Demand Observatory and Laboratory (EDOL)](https://edol.uk/) within the Department of Engineering Science at the **University of Oxford** :gb:

-Previously, I held a postdoctoral research fellowship position at the [Integrated Data, Energy Analysis + Simulation (IDEAS) Lab](https://ideaslab.io/) within the Department of the Built Environment at the **National University of Singapore (NUS).**
+Previously, I held a postdoctoral research fellowship position at the [Integrated Data, Energy Analysis + Simulation (IDEAS) Lab](https://ideaslab.io/) within the Department of the Built Environment at the **National University of Singapore** :sg:

-I earned my Ph.D. in Engineering Product Development from **Singapore University of Technology and Design (SUTD) under the SUTD-MIT International Design Centre** in 2021.
+I earned my Ph.D. in Engineering Product Development from **Singapore University of Technology and Design (SUTD) under the SUTD-MIT International Design Centre** :sg: :us: in 2021.
 Prior to my doctoral studies, I received my Master's and Bachelor's degrees in Industrial Engineering and Economics as a double major from Isik University, where I was nominated as the Valedictorian in 2015.